Kh-101: Russian invasion of Ukraine

-During the 8 July 2024 missile attacks six Kh-101 missiles hit the building of the Artem machine building plant in Kyiv.
+During the 8 July 2024 missile attacks six Kh-101 missiles hit the building of the Artem military plant in Kyiv.
 Another Russian Kh-101 missile hit the Okhmatdyt children's hospital in Kyiv in the same attack.
 One doctor and one adult civilian were killed and 16 people, including seven children, were injured.
 The Russian Ministry of Foreign Affairs denied that Russia hit the hospital and claimed the destruction was caused by a Ukrainian air defense missile.
 Pro-Russian sources variously described it as "an American Patriot air defense missile" or an AIM-120 AMRAAM.
 Footage of the attack shows a Kh-101 cruise missile striking the hospital, with the United Nations Human Rights Monitoring Mission in Ukraine assessing a direct missile hit to have been 'highly likely'.
 Images also showed remnants of a Kh-101 missile in the ruins of the hospital.

 Financial Times reported on 10 July 2024, citing an analysis by the Office of the President of Ukraine, that Russia surged the production of Kh-101 by eight times from 56 missiles before the war to 420 missiles in 2023 and also claimed that the missile uses more than 50 Western-made components.

 On the early morning of September 2, 2024, 14 Kh-101 missiles, part of a larger attack from Tu-95MS planes from Volgograd, were launched.
 Also, on the same day, fragments of a missile, allegedly the remains of a Kh-101, were removed in Kyiv.

 According to classified documents, Russia ordered 525 missiles in 2024, 700 in 2025, and 30 for delivery in 2026 (as of October 2025).

-In the morning of November 19, 2025, a Kh-101 missile hit an apartment building in Ternopil murdering 26 residents.
+In the morning of November 19, 2025, a Kh-101 missile hit an apartment building in Ternopil killing 31 residents.

+In the early hours of July 30, 2026, during a large-scale Russian missile strike on western Ukraine, two cruise missiles, believed to be Kh-101s, headed toward the Polish border.
+According to Polish Prime Minister Donald Tusk, Ukrainian fighter jets pursued the missiles all the way to the border in an attempt to destroy them before they could enter Polish airspace.
+At approximately 3:40 a.m., one of the missiles crossed into Polish airspace and impacted near the village of Tarnawa-Kolonia, about 45 km (28 miles) south of Lublin, leaving a crater roughly 10 meters (33 feet) in diameter.
+The presence of Ukrainian MiG-29 fighter aircraft operating near the border, whose radar signatures while pursuing the cruise missiles were difficult to distinguish from the missiles themselves, delayed visual identification and the decision on whether to intercept the incoming object by Polish F-16 fighter jets.